kdm9/libqcpp/docs/api.rst

 Streams
 -------

 ``ReadStreams`` are streams of sequence reads.
-The in the basic case, these streams parse reads from or write reads to a file or stream without manipulation (``ReadInputStream`` and ``ReadOutputStream``).
-Streams that process reads using some pipeline of processors have been implemented (``ProcessedReadStream``).
-A high-level, multi-threaded read processor is also provided (``ThreadedQCProcessor``).
-Streams can report statistics reads that that have parsed or written as member variables or as a YAML report.
+These streams parse reads from or write reads to a file or stream. ``ReadInputStream`` and ``ReadOutputStream`` do so without any manipulation.
+A ``ProcessedReadStream`` processes reads using a pipeline of processors. ``ThreadedQCProcessor`` is a high-level, multi-threaded read processor that reads from and writes to files directly.
+Streams can report, as member variables or as a YAML report, statistics on reads that have been parsed or written.

 Processors
 ----------